Tsunamis in lakes: Lake Kivu

-Modern example
+Modern examples

 Askja

 At 11:24 PM on 21 July 2014, in a period experiencing an earthquake swarm related to the upcoming eruption of Bárðarbunga, an 800m-wide section gave way on the slopes of the Icelandic volcano Askja.
 Beginning at 350m over water height, it caused a tsunami 20–30 meters high across the caldera, and potentially larger at localized points of impact.
 Thanks to the late hour, no tourists were present; however, search and rescue observed a steam cloud rising from the volcano, apparently geothermal steam released by the landslide.
 Whether geothermal activity played a role in the landslide is uncertain.
 A total of 30–50 million cubic meters was involved in the landslide, raising the caldera's water level by 1–2 meters.

 Spirit Lake

 On March 27, 1980, Mount St. Helens erupted and Spirit Lake received the full impact of the lateral blast from the volcano.
 The blast and the debris avalanche associated with this eruption temporarily displaced much of the lake from its bed and forced lake waters as a wave as high as 850 ft above lake level on the mountain slopes along the north shoreline of the lake.
 The debris avalanche deposited about 430000000 m3 of pyrolized trees, other plant material, volcanic ash, and volcanic debris of various origins into Spirit Lake.
 The deposition of this volcanic material decreased the lake volume by approximately 56000000 m3.
 Lahar and pyroclastic-flow deposits from the eruption blocked its natural pre-eruption outlet to the North Fork Toutle River valley at its outlet, raising the surface elevation of the lake by between 197 ft and 206 ft.
 The surface area of the lake was increased from 1,300 acres to about 2,200 acres and its maximum depth decreased from 190 ft to 110 ft.